Sports Massage vs Deep Tissue Massage

 Benefits of a sports massage

-- Muscle tension, soreness, and discomfort are reduced.
+- Reduced muscle tension, soreness, and discomfort.

 - Improved performance due to increased range of motion.

 - Reduced post-injury healing time.

 - Relaxation levels are higher, while physical and psychological stress levels are lower.

 - Aids in the quantity and quality of sleep.

 These advantages are mostly due to an increase in local blood circulation, which aids in the removal of toxins and waste materials that have accumulated inside the muscle.
 Fresh blood flow improves oxygen and nutrition content within the muscle simultaneously.
 As a result, muscle healing can be facilitated, and muscular tension can be reduced.

 What is a deep tissue massage?